 During winters, it doesn’t need much water, just occasionally mist.

-Keep in mind a high quantity of salts, included in cheap fertilizers, can result in damaging the roots of the plant and might end up destroying it.
+Keep in mind a high quantity of salts, including in cheap fertilizers, can result in damaging the roots of the plant and might end up destroying it.

 Monstera Adansonii Soil & Transplanting